atsikiridis/atsikiridis.github.io/_news/announcement_9.md

 related_posts: false
 ---

-I will be in the Programme Committee of <a href="https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/computer-science/sagt-2023">SAGT 2023</a>.
+I am in the Programme Committee of <a href="https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/computer-science/sagt-2023">SAGT 2023</a>.